 To change your status (which can be Online, Away, Do Not Disturb and Offline):

-- Click on your image/icon at the top left of the screen (2)
+- Click on your icon at the top left of the screen (2)

 Other places to find information about Mattermost

-Here is useful list of other resources about Mattermost that you might find useful after reading this guide:
+Here is useful list of other resources about Mattermost that you might find useful:

 This is a 16 minute video that talks you through signing up on Mattermost and explaining the basics of how to use it.

 This is the official guide to Mattermost.
-It goes into a lot more detail than this guide but is more complicated and not all of it is relevant to XR.
+It goes into a lot more detail than this guide, but it is more complicated and not all of it is relevant to XR.